apache/nuttx/configs/stm32ldiscovery/README.txt

 may be at lower voltage levels and, hence, may not properly drive an external RS-232 transceiver.

+NOTE:  The crystal X3 is not installed on the STM32L3-Discovery.
+As a result, the HSE clock is not availabled and the less acurate HSI must be used.
+This may limit the accuracy of the computed baud, especially at higher BAUD.

 A USB serial console is another option.

 Debugging